kevin-dev71/kevin-dev71/README.md

 <br />
 ### I am a FullStack Developer, more into Nextjs and React at the moment.
 (Open for Work!, feel free to contact me.)

-Currently, i am learning React Native, and NestJs for Backend. 🤓
+Currently, i am learning React Native and RUST. 🤓

 <details>
   <summary>NSFW NFT Solana Project.</summary>